f5devcentral/techxchange-gitops-lab/docs/introduction.md

 If you receive a *PendingVerification* error from AWS in your Terraform output, then proceed with the following steps:

-1. Destroy the aws-appstacp-site
+1. Destroy the `aws-appstack-site`

     ```bash
     cd aws-appstack-site-1
     terragrunt destroy
     ```

-1. Ensure your site has been removed by checking the *Multi-Cloud App Connect* *App Site List* to ensure there are no sites with your XC username.
+1. Ensure your site has been removed by checking the *Multi-Cloud App Connect -> App Site List* to ensure there are no sites with your XC username.

 1. Run the deployment again